forest-modeling/open-fvs-mirror/readme.md

 # Open-FVS Mirror

 This is a mirror of the official Open-FVS code.
-This is an unofficial
+This is an unofficial mirror provided as a convenience to the FVS user community.
+Compiled binaries are provided as-is.

+Users are referred to the USFS [website](https://www.fs.fed.us/fvs/) for supported versions of FVS.

 The mirror was created using Git-SVN.
 Currently this is intended to be a one-way copy of the SVN repository.
 Upstream contributions can be